High-Performance Computation Patterns

 Inter-thread communication defaults to structured cloning.
 This algorithm recursively copies objects, preserving references and handling circular structures.
 It incurs linear time complexity relative to payload size.

-Structured cloning a 5MB payload blocks the main thread for ~15-30ms on mid-tier devices.
+Structured cloning a 5MB payload can block the main thread for 15–30ms on mid-tier devices.
 High-frequency transfers trigger garbage collection pauses.
 Memory throughput drops significantly under sustained load.

 Transferable objects bypass serialization entirely.
 Ownership of ArrayBuffer, MessagePort, and ImageBitmap instances moves between threads.
 The original reference becomes detached and unusable.

-Zero-copy transfers complete in <1ms regardless of buffer size.
+Zero-copy transfers complete in under 1ms regardless of buffer size.
 This strategy eliminates GC pressure and maintains deterministic frame budgets.
-Always pass transfer lists explicitly to enforce zero-copy semantics.
+Always pass transfer lists explicitly.

 // main-thread.js